hershmire/git-workflow/test-file-3.markdown

     ignore "/ignore-this-template.html"

 You can give ignore exact source paths, filename globs, or regexes.
+Blah blah blah.

 Haha, you are weird.